If you need to use the Option / Alt key to enter certain characters (e.g. # @ | \) and you can't do so in the terminal, follow the steps below.

-- Under Terminal settings, disable Use Option as Meta key.
+- In the Terminal settings section, disable Use Option as Meta key.

-- Under the Keyboard section, turn off Use Option as Meta key.
+- In the Keyboard section, turn off Use Option as Meta key.

 Was this article helpful?